The Detroit Science Center features more than 200 hands-on exhibits that explore space, life and physical science. Highlights include:

 Marvel at four towering rockets in our new Rocket Laboratory for a glimpse into space travel.
 The models, with cutaway sections showing how they work, are built to 10:1 scale, making them as large as 36 feet tall, stretching from Level 2 of the Science Center to the roof and beyond.

 Feel the rumble of a launch, see how Apollo astronauts traveled to the moon and enjoy hands-on exhibits explaining how rockets work, what makes up rocket fuel and even launch your own rocket to the planets.
+See real wood burning stoves for the fire effect.
 Peer through three telescopes positioned at varying heights that point to various astronomical targets throughout the museum.
 Work a Solar System Distance Scale to position each planet the correct scale distance from the sun.